 Dan works on transactional matters, including mergers, acquisitions, and joint ventures for hospitals and health systems.
 Clients also rely on Dan’s legal guidance on regulatory and operational matters relating to anti-kickback laws, self-referral laws, state licensure, change of ownership, the corporate practice of medicine, and other laws and regulations applicable to health care organizations.
 Dan applies his prior experience as in-house counsel to a health system to bring practical solutions to real-world problems.

-In his counsel to private equity investors, Dan relies upon his prior leadership experience as a division one basketball player to lead due diligence teams in evaluating potential health regulatory risks and pitfalls on behalf of private equity sponsors.
+In his counsel to private equity investors, Dan relies upon his prior leadership experience as an NCAA Division I basketball player to lead due diligence teams in evaluating potential health regulatory risks and pitfalls on behalf of private equity sponsors.

 Before joining Epstein Becker Green, Dan served as in-house counsel for a large hospital system in the Midwest, where, among other things, he provided legal advice to senior leaders on complex regulatory issues and handled various health care transactions.
 While attending law school, Dan served as a Student Extern in the Office of General Counsel at a large academic medical center in Wisconsin.